networkcobwebs/minecraft-server-manager/README.md

 there is no schedule for this project, so a bug fix or enhancement will be completed as time allows, regardless of severity, crash, or payment, at the developer's discretion.
 For that matter if you are able, fork the project and PR a bug fix back.
-We'll add you to the About page.
+We'll add you to the About page if the PR is merged.

 #### Known Issues